 The pledges made in this Charter were developed under the four following support areas:

-- Address the immediate needs of people of interest;
+- Address the immediate needs of persons of concern;

 - Conduct and disseminate comprehensive and multidisciplinary studies on situations of forced displacement in the Americas;

-- Strengthen national capacities in international protection and access to the rights of persons of interest to provide adequate responses;
+- Strengthen national capacities in international protection and access to the rights of persons of concern to provide adequate responses;

-- Facilitate the admission of persons of interest to higher education in the host countries.
+- Facilitate the admission of persons of concern to higher education in the host countries.

-In addressing the immediate needs of people of interest, academic institutions carried out a range of activities including the provision of free language classes, legal assistance and training, litigation, and other direct support to persons of concern.
-The Cooperative University of Colombia, in partnership with other organisations and institutions, carried out strategic litigation before the Colombian Constitutional Court, to address statelessness and the risk of statelessness of persons born in Colombia of Venezuelan parents.
+In addressing the immediate needs of persons of concern, academic institutions carried out a range of activities, including the provision of free language classes, legal assistance and training, litigation, and other direct support to persons of concern.
+The Cooperative University of Colombia, in partnership with other organisations and institutions, carried out strategic litigation before the Colombian Constitutional Court, to address statelessness and the risk of statelessness of persons born in Colombia to Venezuelan parents.
 In Chile, the spread of the pandemic led to the Servicio Jesuita a Migrantes offering remote support through the “MigrApp” mobile phone app, to support families in particularly vulnerable situations.

-To strengthen national capacities in international protection and access to the rights of persons of interest to provide adequate responses, the focus was put on policy work with local authorities, training of public officials, expanding university courses, and leading relevant events such as online seminars.
-In Brazil, the Rede de Advocacy Colaborativo petitioned the Director General of the Migration Department of the Ministry of Justice and Public Security regarding the access to rights of non-nationals in Brazilian territory.
-The Antonio Ruiz de Montoya University in Peru, in partnership with UNHCR, developed a course on “Strategies of integration of refugees in host communities”, to expand the conceptual, theoretical and procedural protections for displaced persons at the community and local and regional governmental level.
+To strengthen national capacities in international protection and access to the rights of persons of concern to provide adequate responses, the focus was put on policy work with local authorities, training of public officials, expanding university courses, and leading relevant events such as online seminars.
+In Brazil, the Rede de Advocacy Colaborativo petitioned the Director General of the Migration Department of the Ministry of Justice and Public Security regarding the access to rights of non-nationals on Brazilian territory.
+The Antonio Ruiz de Montoya University in Peru, in partnership with UNHCR, developed a course on “Strategies of integration of refugees in host communities” to expand the conceptual, theoretical, and procedural protections for displaced persons at the community, local, and regional governmental levels.

-In order to facilitate the admission of persons of interest to higher education in the host countries, universities rolled out financial support and quotas for refugees into their courses, and other support mechanisms to assist persons of concern in accessing and integrating higher education.
-To address the lack of coordinated support for vulnerable population access to higher education, the University of Costa Rica is developing concrete projects to support this population.
-The University of Huelva in Spain is providing three free online Spanish courses, and three scholarships for an Official Masters degree.
+In order to facilitate the admission of persons of concern to higher education in the host countries, universities rolled out financial support and quotas for refugees into their courses, and other support mechanisms to assist persons of concern in accessing and integrating higher education.
+To address the lack of coordinated support for this vulnerable population's access to higher education, the University of Costa Rica is developing concrete projects to support them.
+The University of Huelva in Spain is providing three free online Spanish courses and three scholarships for an Official Masters degree.